Administered by TIAA

 LAY 401k PLAN STARTING & STOPPING CONTRIBUTIONS

-Starting: An employee can start Lay Voluntary 401k contributions at any time by completing the 401K Salary Reduction Agreement, (form below).
+Starting: A full time employee is required to complete a Salary Reduction Agreement (below) to Waive or Begin Voluntary contributions.
+If this is not done 1% of employee pay should be deducted for the employee voluntary contribution.
 Keep the Salary Reduction Forms in a file at your location for audit purposes.
 You will enter Employee contributions as 401k paycheck deductions into your payroll and then upload or enter payroll into Who's Where.
 The Who's Where software then enables you to create and authorize invoices that include 401k contributions to TIAA-CREF.
-Employer contributions are automatically calculated and created when the invoice is created.
+Employer match & base contributions are automatically calculated and created when the invoice is created.

 Stopping: If an employee stops a 401k Voluntary contribution due to a Hardship Withdrawal, the Voluntary contribution cannot be restarted for a minimum 6 months.